GoogleCloudPlatform/dataproc-templates/java/src/main/java/com/google/cloud/dataproc/templates/gcs/README.md

 ## 4. GCS to JDBC

 ```
-Please download the JDBC Driver of respective database and copy it to gcs bucket location.
+Please download the JDBC Driver of respective database and copy it to GCS bucket location.

-export JARS=<gcs location for jdbc connector jar>
+export JARS=<GCS location for JDBC connector jar>

 GCP_PROJECT=<gcp-project-id> \
 REGION=<region>  \